alpine9000/roidserver/README.md

 Supported Targets
 -----------------
-_roidserver_ has been built and tested on AmigaOS, OSX, Linux and Windows
+_roidserver_ has been built and tested on AmigaOS, OSX, Linux and Windows.

 Building
 --------
-A very simple Makefile is included, however this may require editing or replacement depending on your compiler and environment. _roidserver_ is a single C file, so compliation in other environments should be quite simple.
+A very simple Makefile is included, however this may require editing or replacement depending on your compiler and environment. _roidserver_ is a single C file, so compilation in other environments should be quite simple.
+To build roidserver for an Amiga use (https://github.com/bebbo/amiga-gcc)[Bebbo's Amiga GCC]

 Running
 -------
 _roidserver_ allows connections from untrusted clients over the internet.
 For this reason every precaution must be taken when deploying and running this server.
-The web based dashboard is not secure and must be run behind a proxy server that can provide the required level of security.
+The web based dashboard is not secure and must be run behind a proxy server that can provide the required level of security. _roidserver_ will by default bind to port 0.0.0.0:9000 for the game connections and 127.0.0.1:9001 for the web based dashboard. _roidserver_ will only allocate memory for the dashboard functionality.
+If the dashboard is disabled, no additional memory will be allocated during operation.

 Dashboard
 ---------